cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.0.6 (2019-03-14) =
+* Fixed another priceValidUntil structured data markup issue

+= 5.0.5 (2019-03-13) =
+* Fixed a bug when enabling the select default variant only option

 = 5.0.4 (2019-03-12) =
 * Added priceValidUntil and url structured data mark-up to default WooCommerce structured data and added it to the structured data markup feature of this plugin